 Freedom of expression includes the right to contest or criticize the views of others.
 However, no person or group may unduly and significantly interfere with the freedom of expression of another person where such expression is permitted by this Policy.

-Brock University’s Statement on Respectful Dialogue and Freedom of Expression states:
+Brock University’s Senate Statement on Respectful Dialogue and Freedom of Expression states:

 …A community where teaching, research and academic freedom will flourish includes an environment where freedom of expression, speech, association and belief is safeguarded and exercised in a culture of mutual respect; where an open exchange of diverse points of views is encouraged; and where every member of the community, including guests and visitors, is able to work, live, teach and learn free from harassment and discrimination.

 In order to ensure that all members of our community have the right to examine, discuss, debate and communicate freely, including the right to criticize aspects of society in general and the University itself, the University acknowledges its responsibility to uphold the principles expressed in this statement and to develop implementation strategies that will ensure the lawful protection of these rights and principles.